curl/everything-curl/cmdline/listopts.md

 to list *all* available options.

-Before curl 7.73.0, the help category system didn't exist and then `curl --help` or simply `curl -h` would simply list all existing options in an alphabetical with a brief explanation next to each.
+Before curl 7.73.0, the help category system didn't exist and then `curl --help` or simply `curl -h` would simply list all existing options in alphabetical order with a brief explanation next to each.

 The `curl --manual` option outputs the entire man page for curl.
 That is a thorough and complete document on how each option works amassing several